 Rough-in plumbing is a big challenge, especially for those who have more than one bathroom in your home.
 Also, it is a project that is crucial if you want to renovate an existing bathroom.
 But you should know that it is always a worthwhile investment if the job is done properly.

 So How Much Does It Cost To Rough-In Plumbing For A Bathroom?
 The average cost for rough-in plumbing for one bathroom is around $7,000.
 However, homeowners usually spend $250 per rough-in faucet, $1,900 for a rough-in toilet, and $2,900 for each sink.
 The additional cost is $335 for relocating plumbing fixtures and $3.80 for plumbing pipes per square foot.

 The total cost of rough-in plumbing in the bathroom is influenced by several factors, among them are the quality and the amount of money you will spend on buying fixtures.
 In this article, we’ll explain all the costs that await you in this project.

-If you want to know more about bathrooms, be sure to read Are Humidity Sensing Bathroom Fans Worth It?
+Related Article: Are Humidity Sensing Bathroom Fans Worth It?

 The Range of Bathroom Plumbing Costs